kaguyalol/UC-BerkeleyCS61b-2014/hw/hw9.md

      cells, but no more than one path between any pair of cells (i.e., no cycles)?_
      ```
-     All walls will be initialized as false, which means all cells are connected.
+     All walls will be initialized as true, and all cells will be traversed to check whether
+     need to unblock the wall.
      dfs will ensures there is no loop existing.
      ```
   * _How does your algorithm use random numbers to generate a different maze